evans-manyala/alx-zero_day/0x03-git/README.md

-Readme in the new directory
+Readme file added and updated its contents